akshayasbipin/akshayasbipin/README.md

 <h1>Hey there, I'm Akshaya! 👋🏽</h1>

 <p>Welcome to my corner of GitHub!
-I'm Akshaya, a B.Tech student passionate about coding and problem-solving.
+I'm Akshaya, AI & ML enthusiast, passionate about coding and problem-solving.
 Here's a glimpse into what keeps me busy:</p>

 <ul>
   <li>💻 <strong>Languages</strong>: Java, C, C++, Python, and SQL (MySQL).</li>